delphian/vagrant-drupal-7/README.md

 #### Usage ####

-After installation script is finished open a browser and navigate to http://local.drupal.org (If Chrome is present on Mac OSX the script will attempt to automtically open the browser)
+After installation script is finished open a browser and navigate to http://local.drupal.org (If Chrome is present on Mac OSX the script will attempt to automatically open the browser)

 #### Help and Support ####